CCSF Logo

 Importance of keeping up with the assignments

-The quality of your completed weekly assignments will determine, to a large extent, your Midterm and Final grades because almost 80% of those exams will consist of submitting your journal notes taken on the weekly assignments.
-The remaining 20% of the questions will be based on the required weekly readings/viewings -- not assigned for the journal.
-Thus, to aim for 100% score, you will need to complete all assignments carefully, including those on which you are not required to make journal entries.
+The quality of your completed weekly assignments will determine, to a large extent, your Midterm and Final grades because almost 80% of those exams will consist of submitting your written work, completed for weekly assignments.
+The remaining 20% of your score will be based on assigned readings/viewings.
+Thus, to aim for 100% score, you will need to complete all assignments carefully, including those that are just for reading and viewing and are not writing assignments.
 You will be asked to post some of your answers on the discussion board.
-You will also be invited to respond to one of your classmate's answer.
+You will also be invited to respond to some of your classmates' answers.

 Timed Midterm and Final Exams

-You will be allowed 3 hours for the Midterm and 3 hours for the final exam.
-The Midterm questions will be released on _____________.
-They should be answered within a 3-hour time slot by the deadline on the same day.
+You will be allowed 3 hours for the Midterm and 3 hours for the Final exam.
+The Midterm questions will be released at 9 a.m. on Sunday, October 13.
+They should be answered within a 3-hour continuous time slot by the deadline of 11:55 p.m. on the same day.

-The Final exam questions will be released on _____________, and should be answered within a 3-hour time slot before the deadline on the same day.
+The Final exam questions will be released at 9 a.m. on Sunday, Dec.
+15 and should be answered within a 3-hour continuous time slot before the deadline of 11:55 p.m. on the same day.

 Keep these two dates free for the exams.